-Sometimes, it takes the cold, harsh truth to burst your cozy bubble.
-And sometimes, it takes 47 cold, hard facts.
+Sometimes, it takes the cold, harsh truth to burst your cozy little bubble.
+And sometimes, it takes 55 cold, hard facts.
 Enter: crucial sales statistics that'll change how you sell in 2024.

 These sales stats reflect uncomfortable truths that sales teams deal with every single day.
-You or your team might be losing hours of productivity—and money—due to these mistakes.
+You and your team might be losing hours of productivity—and money—due to these mistakes.

 Don't treat these stats as the final law on selling.
 Instead, let them inspire you with new ways of solving problems.

 How to Use Sales Statistics to Guide Your Sales Strategy

 Sales stats generally come from data research companies like Neilsen and Statista.
 These companies run surveys, scour the internet, and analyze data to generate statistics that explain the state of the sales industry.

 For example, they might survey sales reps and report that 67% of sales reps take advantage of sales enablement.
 Sometimes they might also ask sales teams if they met their goals and share stats like “45% of sales teams that exceed their quotas use sales enablement tools.”